nmshd/documentation/_docs_integrate/delete-attributes.md

 Wanting to do so, you need to send a Request to the peer, asking them to delete the respective Attribute.
 Note that this doesn't automatically delete their Attribute, since the peer may have a valid reason to still keep it for a certain amount of time.

-## Request the deletion of emitted Attributes from peer
+## Request the deletion of emitted Attributes from recipient

-Wanting to delete a peer Attribute owned by you from the peer technically describes the endeavor of withdrawing the permission you gave them to use your Attribute.
+Wanting to delete an emitted Attribute from its recipient technically describes the endeavor of withdrawing the permission you gave them to use your Attribute.
 To this end, a [Request]({% link _docs_integrate/data-model-overview.md %}#request) must be used with a [DeleteAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#deleteattributerequestitem).
-As a parameter, the `attributeId` of the peer Attribute you would like the peer to delete must be provided.
+As a parameter, the `attributeId` of the Attribute you would like the recipient to delete must be provided.
-Note, that the peer Attribute at the peer's side has the same `id` like the own Attribute at your side.
+Note, that the Attribute at the recipient's side has the same `id` like the emitted Attribute at your side.
-A possible Request for deleting a peer Attribute from a peer could look as follows:
+A possible Request for deleting an Attribute could look as follows:

 ```json
 {